ryanorsinger/learn-to-code-python-workshop/agenda.md

 3. Intro to programming in Python

-4. Lunch break @ 11:30ish
+4. Lunch break @ 11:40ish

-5. More practice w/ Python
+5. More hands-on practice w/ Python